sukhbir-singh/blog/_posts/2018-08-05-gsoc-2018-final-submission-report.md

 ## Conclusion

-At last, I want to thanks Google and Amahi for this great opportunity.
+At last, I want to Thanks Google and Amahi for this great opportunity.
 Google Summer of Code is one of the best programs a student can participate in during his graduation years.
 Amahi organization is very welcoming and responsive to new contributors.
 It is because of this friendly community and people only that kept me engaged and motivated for contributions during this period.
 Also, I want to mention, my mentor [@cpg](https://github.com/cpg), who is one of the best person I ever interacted with.
 He managed things really well and is always there for help whenever I needed.
 It is fun overall and I have learned a lot in the process.

 Thanks for reading!